John Doane1,2

 John Strong1,2

 John Strong was born in 1585 in South Chard, Somerset, England.3 He was the son of George Stronge.
-John Strong married Eleanor Deane, daughter of Walter Deane and Johanna Walsey, circa 1603.2 John Strong died in July 1612 in Chard, Somerset, England.3,2 He was buried on 14 July 1612 in Chard, Somerset, England.4
+John Strong married Eleanor Deane, daughter of Walter Deane and Johanna Walsey, circa 1603.2 John Strong died on 12 July 1612 in Chard, Somerset, England.2 He was buried on 14 July 1612 in Chard, Somerset, England.4

 Child of John Strong and Eleanor Deane